-Learn more about the Animal Law & Policy Program at Harvard Law School
+Learn more about the Brooks McCormick Jr. Animal Law & Policy Program at HLS

 The Brooks McCormick Jr. Animal Law & Policy Program at Harvard Law School is committed to analyzing and improving the treatment of animals through the legal system.
 The Program engages with academics, students, practitioners, and decision-makers to foster discourse, facilitate scholarship, develop strategic solutions, and build innovative bridges between theory and practice in the rapidly evolving area of animal law and policy.
 Read more about this work in the Animal Law & Policy Program’s Year in Review and media coverage.

 In 2019 we launched the Animal Law & Policy Clinic to provide students with direct hands-on experience in animal advocacy on behalf of farmed animals, wildlife, animals used in research, entertainment, and in other forms of captivity, using strategies including litigation, legislation, administrative practice, and policy-making.

 Expanding educational opportunities for students through offering innovative courses, providing research opportunities, and assisting with internships and job placement